 Q: How is skin cancer treated?

 Dr. Peter Webb: One of CSI’s primary treatments for skin cancer is surgical removal using Mohs surgery.
-The procedure was named after Dr. Mohs, who invented it, and it allows for the affected area to be completely removed while minimally impacting the surrounding area.
+The procedure was named after Dr. Mohs, who invented it, and it allows for the affected area to be treated while minimally impacting the surrounding area.*

 There are additional options such as radiation for non-surgical treatment, even topical creams may be considered an option in some cases.* Melanoma is typically treated surgically.*